inr-kit/McMeshTran-Binaries/README.md

 **************************************************************************************
 ********Something to know before going on********

 This document describes the procedure of installing  binaries.
-For compiling McMeshTran, please find descriptions on Github repository "McMeshTran-Source".
-For Using McMeshTran, Please find documents on Github repository "McMeshTran-Docs".
+For compiling McMeshTran, please find descriptions on Github repository [McMeshTran-Source](https://github.com/inr-kit/McMeshTran-Source).
+For Using McMeshTran, Please find documents on Github repository [McMeshTran-Docs](https://github.com/inr-kit/McMeshTran-Docs).

 This release is tested under Salome_7.4.0.
 Using other Salome version is not guarantee to work, and might cause error during this process.